-You may request a period of performance between one year and eighteen months with a start date between September 1, 2024, and December 1, 2024.
+You may request a period of performance of up to eighteen months with a start date between September 1, 2025, and December 1, 2025.

 The period of performance is the time during which you may incur expenses to carry out the work under the award.
-It must start on the first day of the month and end on the last day of a month.
+It must start on the first day of the month and end on the last day of the month.